apliteni/keitaro-wordpress-plugin/readme.txt

 == Changelog ==

 = 0.7.0 =
-Allow specifying different Keitaro campaigns to the pages
+Added some new settings to specify different campaign on different pages

 = 0.6.3 =
 Fix storing token